mohammedqedan/pingpong/README.md

 # Ping Pong

-#### A program that allows users to input a word and determine its raw Scrabble score, assuming no special tiles.
+#### A program that allows users to input a word and determine its raw pingpong, assuming no special tiles.
 3/6/19

 #### By **Mohammed Qedan**